brooklabteam/BIOS27816-pop-bio-global-health/README.md

   * R0, RE, force of infection
 	* critical community size, herd immunity, critical vaccination threshold
 * 11:00-11:45am: [Epidemic Cards](https://github.com/brooklabteam/BIOS27816-pop-bio-global-health/blob/main/activities/Epidemic_Cards_Activity/Directions-Epidemic_Card-Game.pdf) modeling of an epidemic curve
 * [Homework due on Thursday, January 11](https://github.com/brooklabteam/BIOS27816-pop-bio-global-health/blob/main/assignment-templates/HW-Jan11-Disease-Q-States-Processes.pdf): Choose a disease of interest, and formulate a research question about it that can be addressed with a dynamical (compartmental) model.
-List the ‘states’ and ‘processes’ associated with your research question.
+List the ‘states’ and ‘processes’ associated with your research question. **Have a draft of your disease and question ready for an in-class activity tomorrow (Wednesday)!**

 **Wednesday, January 10: Thresholds to persistence in infectious diseases**

 * 9:30-9:50am: Reading recap
 * 9:50-10:30am: Activity: Formulating research questions for infectious disease modeling - part 2
-* 9:30-11:30am:  Activity: Dynamical Fever (group exercise and discussion)
+* 10:30-11:45am:  Activity: Dynamical Fever (group exercise and discussion)
 * [Homework due on Thursday, January 11](https://github.com/brooklabteam/BIOS27816-pop-bio-global-health/blob/main/assignment-templates/HW-Jan11-Disease-Q-States-Processes.pdf): Choose a disease of interest, and formulate a research question about it that can be addressed with a dynamical (compartmental) model.
 List the ‘states’ and ‘processes’ associated with your research question.

-**Thursday, January 11: Challenges to interventions in infectious disease control**
+**Thursday, January 11: Modeling interventions in infectious disease control**

 * 9:30-9:50am: Reading recap
 * 9:50-10:40am: Activity: Refining your research questions - part 3